Charles Sterrett Ridgely: Biography

-Charles parents were John Sterrett a privateer, and Deborah Ridgley.
+Charles Sterrett Ridgely was born around 1781.
+His parents were John Sterrett a privateer, and Deborah Ridgley.
 His father purchased 1,696 acres patented as Felicity from Mathias Hammond settling in what is now Howard County Maryland.
 Charles Sterrett graduated St. Johns College in 1802.
 In June 1810 Charles purchased 567 acres of the family estate from his mother and commissioned Oakland Manor, which is situated in the center of the current Rouse Company land development project Columbia.

 Changing his last name from Sterrett to Ridgely to be in line for inheritance of his great uncle's estate (Capt.
 Charles Ridgely of Hampton), Charles accumulated 2,300 acres of land.
 He served as a Major in the Maryland Militia in the War of 1812.
 In 1824-25, he was assigned as a Colonel of a horse troop to protect General Lafayette.
 He was a member of the Maryland House of Delegates in 1834-1836 and 1838-1841.
 He was elected speaker of the house in 1838, 1840 and 1841.
 His son Randolf Ridgley served in the Mexican–American War, taking command after the death of Samuel Ringgold.